 In this example, the claim contains so many options, variables, possible permutations and/or provisos, that the claim is rendered unclear and/or inconcise to the extent that it is not in compliance with Article 6 and Rule 6 (see paragraph 5.42).

 In such cases, the search should be carried out for those parts of the claim that are clear and concise or to the extent that the claimed invention can be understood.
 For example, the search may be directed only towards claimed embodiments that relate to clearly disclosed compounds, or clearly prepared or tested compositions, and a structural generalization of these.
 The written opinion should also include observations on Article 6 (clarity and/or conciseness) describing specifically how the claims lack clarity and/or conciseness.
-The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree these objections have been taken into account for the purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example the clearly disclosed compounds, or clearly prepared or tested compositions, and a structural generalization of these.
+The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree the objection has been taken into account for the purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example the clearly disclosed compounds, or clearly prepared or tested compositions, and a structural generalization of these.

 Example 6: Multitudinous Claims